Understanding SAT Scores

 SAT Subscores

 Subscores are more specific breakdowns of an overall SAT score.
-They show how a student performed in certain categories of both the Evidence-Based Reading and Writing Test, as well as the Math Test.
+They show how a student performed in certain categories of both the Evidence-Based Reading and Writing Test and the Math Test.
 In the latest version of SAT, seven subscores can be derived from the seven subsections found within the two sections:

 EBRW subsections